isparling/rails_i18n.tmbundle/README.md

 ## Issues ##

 Please notice me if you find any :)

 PS.
-I did a huge refactor.
-I didn't checked a MyGengo service because I'm not useing it.
+I did a huge code refactoring.

+I didn't check MyGengo service because I'm not using it.

 ### TODO ###

-Any comments, suggestions, pull request are welcome!
+Any comments, suggestions, pull requests are welcome!